JetBrains/kotlin-web-site/docs/topics/compatibility-guide-15.md

 > - \>= 1.5: raise this warning to an error,
 >  `-XXLanguage:-ApproximateAnonymousReturnTypesInPrivateInlineFunctions` can be used to temporarily revert to pre-1.5 behavior

-### Use correct arguments execution order in calls with named vararg
+### Use the correct order of arguments execution in calls with named vararg

 > **Issue**: [KT-17691](https://youtrack.jetbrains.com/issue/KT-17691)
 >